 A mutagen is a chemical that causes permanent changes to genetic material (DNA) such that the changes will propagate through generational lines.
 An embryotoxin is a chemical that causes damage to a developing embryo (i.e. within the first eight weeks of pregnancy in humans), but the damage does not propagate across generational lines.
 A teratogen is a chemical that causes damage to a developing fetus, but the damage does not propagate across generational lines.
 A reproductive toxin is any substance that interferes in any way with the reproductive process.

-BIOLOGICAL EXPOSURES INDICES (BEIs): There are no BEI's established for any component of this product at this time.
+BIOLOGICAL EXPOSURES INDICES (BEIs): The following BEI's are established for this product: